 Field Description Unit Defines the stacking member for which the bandwidth parameters are displayed From Port Defines from which port number bandwidth settings are displayed.
 To Port Defines to which port number bandwidth settings are displayed.
-No Limit Defines if bandwidth limitation is assigned to the port.
+RX No Limit Defines if ingress bandwidth limitation is assigned to the port.
 The field value options are: Enabled - Ensures no bandwidth limitations on the port.
 (This is the default value).
-Disabled - Disables no bandwidth limitations on the port.
-When disabled, user can enter a limit value in the ingress Rate field.
-Ingress Rate (3500-1000000) The possible field range is 3500 - 1000000.
+Disabled -Enables ingress bandwidth limitations on the port.
+When disabled, user can enter a limit value in the RX Rate field.
+RX Rate (3500-1000000) kbps Specifies the maximum ingress rate on the port.
+The possible field range is $3500 - 1000000$ Kbps TX No Limit Specifies whether egress bandwidth limitation applies to the port.
+The possible field values are: Enabled - Specifies no egress bandwidth limitations on the port.
+(This is the default value).
+Disabled -Enables egress bandwidth limitations on the port.
+When disabled, the user can enter a limit value in the TX Rate field.
+TX Rate (64-1000000) Kbps Specifies the maximum egress rate on the port.
+The possible field range is $64 - 1000000$ Kbps.

-- 2. Define the Unit, From Port, To Port, No Limit and Ingress Rate fields.
+- 2. Define the Unit, From Port, To Port, No Limit and Ingress Rate fields. - 3.
+Click Apply .
+The bandwidth settings are defined, and the device is updated.